telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Layout/change-grid-height-when-using-frozen-columns.md

 ---
 title: Change Grid Height When Using Frozen Columns
 page_title: Change Grid Height When Using Frozen Columns | Kendo UI Grid
 description: "Learn how to resize the Grid when using frozen columns"
 slug: howto_change_grid_height_frozen_columns
 ---

-# Change the Grid Height When Using Frozen Columns
+# Change Grid Height When Using Frozen Columns

 Normally, the Grid height should be fixed when using frozen columns.
 This ensures the Grid is able to calculate and construct its layout properly.

 The example below demonstrates how to resize the Grid even when frozen columns are used.
-The idea is to change the height style of the Grid [wrapper `<div>`](/intro/widget-basics/wrapper-element) and then call the widget's [`resize` method](/styles-and-layout/using-kendo-in-responsive-web-pages#individual-widget-resizing).
+The idea is to change the height style of the Grid [wrapper `<div>`]({% slug widgetwrapperandelement_references_gettingstarted %}) and then call the widget's [`resize` method]({% slug responsivewebdesign_integration_kendoui %}#individual-widget-resizing).

 ###### Example